Property values appreciate in value over time

 replace them has increased.

-You can increase the value of real estate by
+In most cases, you can increase the value of real estate by

 making cost-effective improvements.
 Improvements such as siding, a new